plante-app-team/plante_docs/manual-test-cases-for-new-releases.md

     3. Country-wide suggestions.

-7. Click “Not sold here” on a city-wide and a country-wide suggestion - ensure they’re both gone from the list.
+7.  **If negative suggestions votes are still not sent to the backend**, click “Not sold here” on a city-wide and a country-wide suggestion - ensure they’re both gone from the list.

 8. Test suggestions confirmation and un-confirmation:

     1. Click “Sold here” on a city-wide and a country-wide suggestion - ensure they’re both added to the confirmed list.

+    2. Restart the app (cold start), ensure the 2 just confirmed products are still confirmed within the store.

     2.  **Then click “Not sold here” on the 2 just added products to not mess up the data of the city.**